Vectorface/cc-icons/README.md

 # CC Icons

-This is a PHP class that generates an image based on a list of supported credit card types.
+This is a PHP class that generates an image based on a list of supported credit card or cryptocurrency types.
 It makes it easy to get an image showing all supported payment types for a payment processor.

 ## Installation